kubeflow/website/content/en/docs/started/introduction.md

 of technologies, we are working with many different projects to include additional tooling.

-Ultimately, we want to have a set of simple manifests that give you an easy to use ML stack _anywhere_ Kubernetes is already running, and that can self configure based on the cluster it deploys into.
+Ultimately, we want to have a set of simple manifests that give you an easy way to use ML stack _anywhere_ Kubernetes is already running, and that can self configure based on the cluster it deploys into.